 How Do I Know My Dog Has It?

 If your dog starts to whine, follow you around and perhaps pace when you show signs of needing to leave the house, your dog may be anxious about you leaving.
 If you come back to accidents in the house and all your treasured possessions being chewed, you may have a dog with separation anxiety.
-If your neighbours tell you your dog whines, barks and howls while you are gone, this can be a sign of anxiety.
+If your neighbors tell you your dog whines, barks, and howls while you are gone, this can be a sign of anxiety.